pantrypoints/sp/content/en/research/countries/china/xi/chapter-15b.md

 Build a large contingent of high-quality cadres.
 The key to building socialism with Chinese characteristics lies in building a large contingent of high-quality cadres and cultivating a contingent of cadres with iron general belief, iron general belief, iron general discipline, and iron general responsibility.
-Since the 18th National Congress of the Communist Party of China, the Party Central Committee has put forward the party's organizational line for the new era: fully implement Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era, focus on the construction of the organizational system, focus on cultivating high-quality cadres who are loyal, clean and
+Since the 18th National Congress of the CCP, the Party Central Committee has put forward the party's organizational line for the new era: fully implement Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era, focus on the construction of the organizational system, focus on cultivating high-quality cadres who are loyal, clean and